-Sir Alfred Edward Pease (1857 - 1939) was a British Liberal Party politician who sat in the House of Commons from 1885 to 1902 and was an early settler and occasional professional white hunter in British East Africa.
+Sir Alfred Edward Pease (1857 - 1939) was a British Liberal Party politician who sat in the House of Commons from 1885 to 1902.
+He was an early settler and occasional professional white hunter in British East Africa.
 He was responsible for inviting Roosevelt to hunt in Africa.
+Alfred Pease was particularly known for riding down lions on horseback - he was said to have shot 14 lions in a single day.

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.